jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

   - Duress systems are useful when personnel are working alone
   - If a duress system is activated accidentally, code word(s) can be used to assure responding personnel it was an accident, or omit the word(s) keying an actual response

-Also see Understanding CISSP Domain 7, Security Operations - [part 1](https://blog.balancedsec.com/p/understanding-cissp-domain-7-security), and [part 2](https://blog.balancedsec.com/p/understanding-cissp-domain-7-security-79d) (others coming soon) on my blog, [The Cyber Leader](https://blog.balancedsec.com/) (note that some articles require a subscription)
+Also see Understanding CISSP Domain 7, Security Operations - [part 1](https://blog.balancedsec.com/p/understanding-cissp-domain-7-security), and [part 2](https://blog.balancedsec.com/p/understanding-cissp-domain-7-security-79d) on my blog, [The Cyber Leader](https://blog.balancedsec.com/) (note that some articles require a subscription)